Where Are All The UFC Stars

 So why has this happened?
-Roll back 15 years and we had names like Chuck Liddell, Tito Ortiz, Randy Couture, Matt Hughes.
+Rollback 15 years and we had names like Chuck Liddell, Tito Ortiz, Randy Couture, Matt Hughes.
 We then had Anderson Silva, Georges St. Pierre, Nick Diaz, Vitor Belfort, Chael Sonnen.
-Do we simply have less stars now?
+Do we simply have fewer stars now?
 Well, not really.
-Okay Ronda may never fight again and Jon Jones is only 3-0 since September 2013(!).
+Okay, Ronda may never fight again and Jon Jones is only 3-0 since September 2013(!).
 But in Daniel Cormier, Tyron Woodley, Jose Aldo, Cain Velasquez, Khabib Nurmagomedov, the list goes on and on.

-The question that the world’s largest MMA promotion have to ask themselves is this, how do we remedy this situation?
-Can you create a main event-level star from nothing, or do you simply have to wait for one to arrive?
+The question that the world’s largest MMA promotion has to ask themselves is this, how do we remedy this situation?
+Can you create a main event-level start from nothing, or do you simply have to wait for one to arrive?
 The answer is probably somewhere in the middle.